 10. What’s the best part about being a feng shui consultant?

 There are many wonderful things about being a consultant, but it comes down to two main things – helping people and having freedom.
+Well, those are my two priorities.
 When it comes to helping people, working as a consultant gives you the ability to help someone correct a problem with their home or business that results in more abundance and prosperity to helping their children have more friends at school and everything in between.
 Sometimes you help save a marriage; other times, it’s salvaging a business.

 Still curious?
-Download my TOTALLY FREE ebook “How to Become a Successful Feng Shui Consultation: Your Guide to Breaking Into the Feng Shui Business.”
+Download my TOTALLY FREE ebook The Successful Feng Shui Consultant: A Guide to Starting Your Feng Shui Business.